A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: Examples

 Here $u=u(x)$ is a non-dimensional temperature, $Bi = Bi(x)$ is the Biot number, $x$ represents radial distance from the centre of rotation, and $u_a,u_1 \in \mathbb{R}$ are fixed Dirichlet boundary conditions.
-Analytical solutions to \eqref{biottt} are intractable when the Biot number is non-constant, however it can still be solved numerically in this case.
-The inverse problem is to infer the functional parameter $Bi(x)$, given noisy measurements of the temperature profile $u(x)$. \\ \\ Although in principle $Bi(x)$ can be determined numerically if the radial distribution of the temperature u(x) is known, this is an ill-posed inverse problem where very small uncertainties in the temperature measurements can create large uncertainties in the computed Biot number.
-This feature of the inverse problem has caused some early research to infer curves with large unrealistic values for $Bi(x)$ \cite{badcurves}.
-Similar issues arise if the naive deep learning scheme of minimising \eqref{lossaug} is applied as Figure 5 shows.
+Analytical solutions to \eqref{biottt} are intractable when the Biot number varies over the domain, however it can still be solved numerically in this case.
+The inverse problem we consider here is to infer the functional parameter $Bi(x)$, given noisy measurements of the temperature profile $u(x)$ at a set of points $x \in \Omega$. \\ \\ In principle $Bi(x)$ can be determined numerically if the radial distribution of the temperature u(x) is known, however this is an ill-posed inverse problem where very small uncertainties in the temperature measurements can create large uncertainties in the computed Biot number.
+This feature of the inverse problem has caused early curve fitting attempts based mean squared error minimisation to infer curves with unphysical behaviour \cite{biot,badcurves}.
+Similar issues arise if the physics informed deep learning approach for inverse problems \cite{pidl2} is applied directly as Figure 5 below shows.
 A maximum a posteriori approach (MAP) to the inverse problem of inferring $Bi(x)$ from $u(x)$ indicated that a Bayesian approach can be robust to this sensitivity and allow for reliable inferences \cite{biot}.
-Although the MAP approach gives the most likely estimate of $Bi(x)$, it does not reliably quantify uncertainties in this Biot number.
-To overcome this limitation we apply the deep surrogate method to infer the posterior distribution of $Bi(x)$.
+Although the MAP approach gives us an estimate of $Bi(x)$, it does not reliably quantify uncertainties in this Biot number.
+To overcome this limitation we apply the deep surrogate method to approximate the posterior distribution of $Bi(x)$.